 Acts 3:19-21 Repent ye therefore, and be converted, that your sins may be blotted out, when the times of refreshing shall come from the presence of the Lord; And he shall send Jesus Christ, which before was preached unto you: Whom the heaven must receive until the times of restitution of all things, which God hath spoken by the mouth of all his holy prophets since the world began.

-This restoration process isn't a one sided affair.
-Having been initiated by the Lord, it requires of us humans, one essential response - that is, repentance.
+This restoration process isn't a one-sided affair.
+Having been initiated by the Lord, it requires of us, one essential response - that is repentance.
 The passage above draws a clear parallel between repentance and refreshing.
 Anyone who has walked with the Lord for a while knows this well.
 Repentance brings refreshment, over and over......and over again.

 Allow yourself to be refreshed...seek the Lord today and let Him show you where you need repentance.
-Then, go ahead and make the turn, and watch how quickly and beautifully you'll be restored, repaired and refreshed.
-Make it a daily habit, and you'll find yourself in the stream that leads to Eternal Life!
+Then, go ahead and make the turn, and watch how quickly and beautifully you'll be restored, repaired, and refreshed.
+Make it a daily habit, and you'll find yourself living in a state of revival!